 How VirtuCache competes with other host side caching software vendors?

-Versus PernixData FVP.
+Versus PernixData FVP.[Click for more details].
 We are most similar to PernixData.
-We are both kernel mode software; both of us cache writes in addition to reads; we have data protection strategies in place to prevent against data loss in case of multiple simultaneous hardware failure; and we do not require networking or storage to be reconfigured.This link has more details on how we compare with PernixData.
+We are both kernel mode software; both of us cache writes in addition to reads; we have data protection strategies in place to prevent against data loss in case of multiple simultaneous hardware failure; and we do not require networking or storage to be reconfigured.

-Versus Infinio Accelerator.
-We are very different from Infinio.
+Versus Infinio Accelerator.[Click for more details] We are very different from Infinio.
 Infinio only accelerates reads, we accelerate both reads and writes.
-Infinio is in the ESXi userspace versus we are in the ESXi kernel, and so we can accelerate both VM and kernel IO whereas Infinio can accelerate only VM IO, and we are lower latency for the same caching media.
-This link has more details on how we compare with Infinio.
+Infinio is in the ESXi userspace versus we are in the ESXi kernel, so we can accelerate both VM and kernel IO whereas Infinio can accelerate only VM IO.
+Because we are in the VMware kernel, we are also lower latency for the same caching media.